Keep Calm and Teach On

-University of Delaware Faculty Commons “Keep Calm and Teach On” event will return for the third year in August.
-The annual semester-planning event is open to all those who teach at the University, including faculty, adjunct faculty, and graduate teaching assistants.
+In less than two weeks, the Faculty Commons second annual semester-readiness event, “Keep Calm and Teach On,” will get underway for all those who teach at the University of Delaware, including faculty, adjunct faculty and graduate teaching assistants.

-Those who have questions about the event can contact Faculty Commons at 302-831-0640 or via email at firstname.lastname@example.org.
-Faculty Commons is open for appointments and walk-ins all summer, from 8:30 a.m. to 4:30 p.m., Monday through Friday in 116 Pearson Hall.
+If you have questions about the event, contact Faculty Commons at 302-831-0640 or at firstname.lastname@example.org.
+Faculty Commons is open for appointments and walk-ins all summer, from 8:30 a.m. to 4:30 p.m., Monday through Friday.